 Students must be certified as a Fourth Class Power Engineer.

 After successfully completing the Fourth Class Certificate of Competency, students have two options:

 - Leave the program with their Fourth Class certification

 - Continue on to the Third Class program

-Students completing all of the prescribed requirements with no failing grades, and a minimum of 65% in all courses and labs, and attending a minimum of 80% of all classes, will be eligible for a certificate in Power Engineering.
-Once you hae completed all program requirements, please apply to graduate.
+Students completing all of the prescribed requirements with no failing grades, and a minimum of 65% in all courses and labs, and attending a minimum of 80% of all theory classes, will be eligible for a certificate in Power Engineering.
+Once students have completed all program requirements, they may apply to graduate.